 I went to my first workshop as a total ‘newbie’ and my performance was really bad, almost embarrassing.
 I thought that the solid technique with kettlebells that I had worked so hard for through the years would make the transition easier.

-But the transition was very eye-opening, to say the least.
+Boy, was I wrong!
+My transition was very eye-opening, to say the least.

-So, are the hip hinge and power position the same thing?
+Are the hip hinge and power position the same thing?

 THE HIP HINGE